Skip to main content

 Can I save money by going without Medicare coverage for a while?

-The longer you wait to enroll in Medicare Parts B and D, the more you could pay in late-enrollment penalties, especially if you don’t have other group coverage.
-Even if you aren’t subject to a penalty, it’s still a good idea to enroll instead of trying to go without coverage.
-Medicare Advantage plans may also be an option to help protect against any unexpected health problems.
-This is because they come with a limit on the amount you pay in a year for covered medical expenses.
+The longer an individual waits to enroll in Medicare Parts B and D, the more they could pay in late-enrollment penalties, especially if they don’t have other group coverage.
+Even if they aren’t subject to a penalty, it’s still a good idea to enroll instead of trying to go without coverage.

 Are there other ways to save on prescription drug coverage?